DevonDeRaad/eagle.mountain/DNA.handling.protocols/IDT.xGen.low.input.DNA.WGS.library.prep.protocol.for.Historical.DNA.md

    4. Enzyme G4
    5. Enzyme G5
    6. Enzyme G6
-5. Vortex to mix and spin down all reagents a-f above and place back on ice
+5. Vortex (gently, or flick mix) to mix and spin down all reagents a-f above and place back on ice
 6. Prepare Adaptatse Master Mix in a 1.5mL tube on ice.
 Each component already includes 5% extra to account for error during pipetting.
 Add components in order to the tube.
 Note that "n" is the number of samples you are preparing:
    1. 12.075ul Low EDTA TE \* n =
    2. 4.2ul Buffer G1 \* n =